pubnub/pubnub-mcp-server/resources/sdk_docs/swift_message-actions.md

 - channel
   - Type: String
   - Default: n/a
-  - Description: Channel name to remove the message action from.
+  - Channel name to remove the message action from.
 - message
   - Type: Timetoken
   - Default: n/a
-  - Description: Timetoken of the target message.
+  - Timetoken of the target message.
 - action
   - Type: Timetoken
   - Default: n/a
-  - Description: Timetoken of the message action to remove.
+  - Timetoken of the message action to remove.
 - custom
   - Type: RequestConfiguration
   - Default: RequestConfiguration()
-  - Description: Per-request configuration.
+  - Per-request configuration.
 - completion
   - Type: ((Result<(channel: String, message: Timetoken, action: Timetoken), Error>) -> Void)?
   - Default: nil
-  - Description: Async result of the call.
+  - Async result of the call.

-#### Completion handler result
+### Completion handler result

-#### Success
-A Tuple containing the channel, message Timetoken, and action Timetoken of the action that was removed.
+Success: A Tuple containing the channel, message Timetoken, and action Timetoken of the action that was removed.

-#### Failure
-An Error describing the failure.
+Failure: An Error describing the failure.

 ### Sample code
 ```
 1